Vice Media: Bankruptcy and sale (2023–present)

 The New York Times highlighted that "over the past half-decade, Vice has had near annual layoffs and mounting losses, and has filed for bankruptcy, making it the poster child for the battered digital-media industry" and that while "some observers hoped its new owners [...] would reinvest" in the company, Fortress Investment Group had instead "decided to make sweeping cuts".
 Chris Thompson of Defector commented that "admirers of Vice's journalism—Vice News and Motherboard, both of which were largely kerploded during Vice's bankruptcy, had made themselves essential with years of excellent reporting—have long daydreamed about a future where its owners and executives stopped trying to turn it into a leprechaun's pot of gold and just allowed it to be a good website. [...]
 Instead of protecting it as responsible stewards, they treated it more or less the way Paul Cicero treated the Bamboo Lounge in Goodfellas, fattening themselves at its expense until there was nothing left to rob, and then burning it to the ground".

 In April 2024, Vice Media sold Refinery29 to Essence magazine owner Sundial Media Group.
 Later that month, Vice Media announced it had restructured its global production business, now called Vice Studios Group, into five units: Pulse Films, UnTypical (formerly Vice Studios), Vice Studios LatAm, Vice Studios Canada and a news documentary unit.
 Vice Studios Group will be led by Jamie Hall and Danny Gabai as co-presidents.
 In May, Vice Media announced it will create a joint venture with Savage Venture to relaunch its websites, such as Vice.com, Munchies, Motherboard, and Noisey.
 In September, Vice Media relaunched its print magazine which had been on hiatus since 2019.
 Issues will be released quarterly.
 The company has a goal of reaching 20,000 subscribers within a year.

+In June 2025, Vice Media appointed former NBCUniversal and Dick Clark Productions executive Adam Stotsky as Chief Executive Officer, succeeding Bruce Dixon.
+The company stated that Stotsky would lead its next phase of growth, focusing on expanding Vice Studios, Vice Sports, Vice Commercials, Vice News, and the advertising agency Virtue.

+As of 2026, Vice continues to its digital and publishing revival, highlighting by the continued return of the magazine of same name with themed editions such as the Spring 2026 "The Not The Photo Issue" and the Summer 2026 "The Self-Destruction Issue".
+Following major restructuring and ownership shifts in prior years, the brand was focused heavily on curated quarterly print issues.
+Vice Media operates as a leaner, more restructured brand focusing on a quarterly print magazine revival, digital niche publishing and expanded sports programming on VICE TV including a collaboration with the Professional Fighters League with regional leagues for MENA and Africa following the company's prior finical resurrecting.